sstern6/node-socket-chat/README.md

 -First run "$ npm install" to download all of the dependencies I have provided in the package.json file

--First in the terminal window from root:
+-Then in the first terminal window from root:
   <code>$ mongod</code>

 -Second in the terminal window: